oracle/node-oracledb/doc/api.md

 ## <a name="resultsetclass"></a> 7.
 ResultSet Class

-Result sets allow query results to fetched from the database one at a time, or in groups of rows.
+Result Sets allow query results to fetched from the database one at a time, or in groups of rows.
 They can also be converted to Readable Streams.
-Result sets enable applications to process very large data sets.
+Result Sets enable applications to process very large data sets.

-Result sets should also be used where the number of query rows cannot be predicted and may be larger than a sensible [`maxRows`](#propdbmaxrows) size.
+Result Sets should also be used where the number of query rows cannot be predicted and may be larger than a sensible [`maxRows`](#propdbmaxrows) size.